ibexa/documentation-developer/docs/guide/performance.md

 - Avoid shared filesystems for code (Docker for Mac/Win, VirtualBox/*, Vagrant, etc.), because they typically slow down the application 10x or more, compared to native Linux filesystem.
 - VM in itself also adds 10-30% of overhead.
 However when it comes to production, e.g. AWS vs barebones, it also comes down to cost and convenience factors.

-!!! tip "For Development use, try eZ Launchpad"

-    For a ready solution that allows you to share code between your host and the underlying running VM system without this performance hit, try [eZ Launchpad](https://ezsystems.github.io/launchpad/), made by and supported by the eZ Community.

 ### Web server

 - Use Nginx/Apache even for development, as PHP's built-in web server (as exposed via Symfony's `server:*` commands) is only able to handle one request at a time (including JS/CSS/* asset loading, etc.).